Expanded access: History

 The settlement in Randall v.
 U.S. became the legal basis for the FDA's compassionate IND program.
 People were only allowed to use cannabis under the program who had certain conditions, like glaucoma, known to be alleviated with cannabis.
 The scope was later expanded to include people with AIDS in the mid-1980s.
 At its peak, fifteen people received the drug.
 43 people were approved for the program, but 28 of the people whose doctors completed the necessary paperwork never received any cannabis.
 The program stopped accepting new people in 1992 after public health authorities concluded there was no scientific value to it, and due to President George H. W. Bush administration's policies.
 As of 2011, four people continued to receive cannabis from the government under the program.

 The closure of the program during the height of the AIDS epidemic led to the formation of the medical cannabis movement in the United States, a movement which initially sought to provide cannabis for treating anorexia and wasting syndrome in people with AIDS.

 In November 2001 the Abigail Alliance for Better Access to Developmental Drugs was established by Frank Burroughs in memory of his daughter, Abigail.
 The Alliance seeks broader availability of investigational drugs on behalf of people with terminal illnesses.
 It is best known for a legal case, which it lost, Abigail Alliance v. von Eschenbach, in which it was represented by the Washington Legal Foundation.
 On August 7, 2007, in an 8–2 ruling, the U.S. Court of Appeals for the District of Columbia Circuit reversed an earlier ruling in favor of the Alliance.
 In 2008, the Supreme Court of the United States declined to hear their appeal.
 This decision left standing the appellate court decision that people who are terminal ill patients have no legal right to demand "a potentially toxic drug with no proven therapeutic benefit".

 In March 2014, Josh Hardy, a 7-year-old boy from Virginia, made national headlines that sparked a conversation on pediatric access to investigational drugs when his family's request for brincidofovir was declined by the drug manufacturer, Chimerix.
 The company reversed its decision after pressure from cancer advocacy organizations, and Josh received the drug that saved his life.
+Hardy later died in September 2016 due to complications related to his underlying cancer diagnosis.
 In 2016 Kids v Cancer, a pediatric cancer advocacy organization, launched the Compassionate Use Navigator to assist physicians and guide families about the application process.
 Since then, FDA simplified the application process, but stressed that it cannot require a manufacturer to provide a product.
 FDA receives about 1,500 expanded access requests per year and authorizes 99% of it.